oscbyspro/DiffableTextViews/NOTES.md

     - Take a pen and a piece of paper and work out how it should *actually* work.

 ### NumericTextStyles
-    - Trailing redundant characters should be removable.
-Remove trailing redundant characters if number is at max value.
+    - Remove trailing redundant characters if number is at max value.

-### NumericTextStyles/Precision+Capacity+Number:
-    - Rename:
-        - upper: integrals
-        - lower: fractionals
-        - value: significands